 Can I sketch in the museum?

 Pack your pencils and get inspired in the galleries.
-Small notebooks (8 ½ by 11 inches or smaller) and pencils are welcome, but please leave colored pencils and pens at home.
+Small notebooks (11 x 14 inches or smaller) and pencils are welcome, but please leave colored pencils and pens at home.

 Can I take pictures inside the museum?

 Snap those pics!
 Photography is welcomed in all of the permanent galleries, but the flash must be off at all times.
-You will find a sign at the gallery door or on the object label, if photography is not allowed.
-If you're not sure, ask a security officer.
+You will find a sign at the gallery door or on the object label if photography is not allowed.
+If you're not sure, ask a gallery host.

 Can I carry bags in the museum?

-Please use our free lockers on level one of both buildings to stow your bags, lunches, and packages.
+Please use our free lockers on level one or the lower level to stow your bags, lunches, and packages.

-- Family restrooms: level one in North Building and lower level and levels one, two and three in Hamilton Building
+- Family restrooms: lower level and levels one, two, and three

-- Strollers: level one in North Building and level one in Hamilton Building—free checkout at welcome center
+- Strollers: level one—free checkout at welcome center

 Things to Try in the Galleries